 9. Use Bonus Categories to Buy Disney Gift Cards

 Many credit cards offer bonus points for specific spending categories, such as groceries, dining, gas, or travel.
-By strategically purchasing gift cards at stores in these categories for other stores you frequent can get you the most value on travel cards.
-For instance, if your card offers bonus points for grocery purchases, buy gift cards at the grocery store for Amazon, Target or other places you frequent.
+Buying gift cards in bonus categories (like groceries or gas) lets you earn elevated points on spending you were already planning to do.
+For example, if your card offers bonus points for grocery purchases, buy gift cards at the grocery store for Amazon, Target or other places you frequent.
 When you use these gift cards to shop later, you’ve effectively earned bonus points without having to buy additional groceries with your card.

 How to Maximize: